-The HCV program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+The Housing Choice Voucher (HCV) program is the federal government's major program for assisting very low-income families, older adults, and people with disabilities to afford decent, safe, and sanitary housing in the private market.
 The AHA receives federal funds from HUD to administer the HCV program locally.